laduenasb/laduenasb/README.md

 <!-- <img width="120px" align="right" src="https://camo.githubusercontent.com/be37cdc8f930300096c506ad4574eaae977c48fbb2705cfcb92f4eeab8282c7a/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f56674344417a634b767352364f4d307557672f67697068792e676966"> -->

-As a data scientist with expertise in Python, I bring a solid foundation in statistical analysis, data visualization, and machine learning to the table.
-My experience in analyzing large datasets and creating predictive models enables me to uncover insights and drive data-driven decision-making.
-With excellent communication and collaboration skills, I thrive in team-oriented environments and am committed to delivering high-quality work on time and within budget.
+As a Junior Frontend Developer, I am passionate about creating modern and user-friendly websites and web applications.
+I have a solid understanding of HTML, CSS, and JavaScript, and I am eager to continue building my skills in these areas.
+I am familiar with frameworks such as React and Spring Boot, and have experience working with Git and other tools commonly used in software development.
+My goal is to gain hands-on experience in the field while working collaboratively with a team of experienced developers to create innovative and high-quality products.
+I am excited to learn and grow as a developer and am committed to delivering exceptional results.

 ---
 ## Skills <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;